 As with other Sonos speakers, you get the same option to pair two Five speakers together for a full-fledged stereo pair, have multi-room audio, combine it with TV speakers for surround sound, place the speaker where you choose when connected to the Wi-Fi mesh network, as well as the streaming options and app features.

-The main enhancements over the last Play:5 model are better processing, memory and more stable wireless connectivity.
+The main enhancements over the older Play:5 model are better processing, memory and more stable wireless connectivity.

 Sonos Ikea Symfonisk speakers

-The Sonos Ikea Symfonisk speakers are controlled via the Sonos app but they have dual functions in that the Book Shelf speaker can be a bookshelf too, as well as positioned vertically or horizontally, while the Table Lamp is a lamp as well as a speaker.
-Both are AirPlay 2 compatible.
+The Sonos Ikea Symfonisk speakers are controlled via the Sonos app but they have dual functions in that the Book Shelf speaker can be a bookshelf too, as well as positioned vertically or horizontally, the Table Lamp is a lamp as well as a speaker and the Picture Frame is a piece of art and a speaker.
+All are AirPlay 2 compatible.

-The Symfonisk Wi-Fi Book Shelf Speaker is the cheapest way to start a Sonos system at £99, offering a decent sound for the price and size.
-The Symfonisk Table Lamp Speaker is more expensive at £150 but it has a very functional design and great sound.
+The Symfonisk Wi-Fi Book Shelf Speaker is the cheapest way to start a Sonos system, offering a decent sound for the price and size.
+The Symfonisk Table Lamp Speaker is more expensive, as is the Symfonisk Picture Frame Speaker, but they both offer good sound and functional designs.

 The Sonos Arc is a 5.0.2 bar with HDMI eARC and a completely retuned experience over the Playbar, which it replaces in the line-up.

-It comes with a new design aesthetic, with sleek, curved edges and rounded ends that look similar to the Sonos Move speaker if you look at that from above.
-This ties the new bar in with the rest of the Sonos family.
+It comes with a newer design aesthetic, with sleek, curved edges and rounded ends that look similar to the Sonos Move speaker if you look at that from above, tying it in with the rest of the Sonos family.

 There are a stack of speaker drivers inside, with centre, left and right channels, plus a couple angled for a wider surround effect than the Beam (for example).
 Two additional drivers are angled upwards to send Dolby Atmos extra channels to your ceiling and down to the seating position to envelope you in immersive audio.

-While it looks identical, the Sonos Sub has recently been given an upgrade to a new third-generation model.
+While it looks identical, the Sonos Sub was given an upgrade to a third-generation model.

 It is an extension of the Sonos Beam or Arc, and its intention is to add more depth to everything you hear by introducing more bass, offering a frequency response down to 25Hz.
-You will be able to stand the Sonos Sub upright or lay it flat and it features built-in rubber feet, as well as optional feet.
+You can stand the Sonos Sub upright or lay it flat and it features built-in rubber feet, as well as optional feet.

 Audio settings are automatically adjusted to balance the Sub and the paired Sonos component and like the rest of the Sonos system, the Sub can be controlled using the Sonos app and it will connect wirelessly to your home network so you can place it wherever you choose.

-The main differences between the new model and last generation is gen 3 comes with better processing, more memory and stronger wireless connectivity.
+The main differences between the lastest model and last generation is the gen 3 comes with better processing, more memory and stronger wireless connectivity.